valyala/fasthttp/README.md

 * Pin each server instance to a separate CPU core using [taskset](http://linux.die.net/man/1/taskset).
 * Ensure the interrupts of multiqueue network card are evenly distributed between CPU cores.
   See [this article](https://blog.cloudflare.com/how-to-achieve-low-latency/) for details.
+* Use Go 1.6 as it provides some considerable performance improvements.

 # Fasthttp best practices